 From tasks to Customer-focused stories and marketing backlogs

-Once the marketing organization work structure is oriented towards a customer-focus – Agile Marketers start managing their work in a customer-focused way as well.
+Once the marketing organization’s work structure is oriented towards a customer focus – Agile Marketers start managing their work in a customer-focused way as well.

-They use work items that reflect marketing value such as “User Stories” or “Job Stories” rather than “to do lists” or “tasks”.
-Thinking of work in this way and including the goal/impact expected of each work item as part of the “Story” helps marketers maintain a laser-focus on the customer impact they’re aiming for day in and day out.
+They use work items that reflect marketing value such as “User Stories” or “Job Stories” rather than “to-do lists” or “tasks”.
+Thinking of work in this way and including the goal/impact expected of each work item as part of the “Story” helps marketers maintain a laser-focus on the customer impact they’re aiming for a day in and day out.